 Analysis Plan

-Binomial (logistic) regression with random intercept effects.
+Our working plan is to analyse the data using a binomial (logistic) regression with random intercept effects.
 We plan to have one random effect for trial x trap, shown as θ in equation 1.
 We want to account for variation in mortality caused by the trap a prawn was in for the release stage.
-Each time a trap was placed on the bottom, mortality may have been effected by the position of the trap, salinity, presence of predators, etc. We expect variation in the odds of survival depending on the specific trial x trap that the prawn was in.
+Each time a trap was placed on the bottom, mortality may have been affected by the position of the trap, salinity, presence of predators, etc. We expect variation in the odds of survival depending on the specific trial x trap that the prawn was in.

 There were 21 trials each with 6 traps, so there are 126 levels of the random effect.

+Equation 1:

-Equation 1. logPs1-Ps=β0+β1×treatment+θ+ε
+logPs1-Ps=β0+β1×treatment+θ+ε

-θn~N(0,σ2)

-ε~Binom(n,p)

-Model Fitting

-How should we fit our modelMCMC?
-TMB?

-Model selection

-Global model and Just look at effect size?

-Model Validation

-Withhold some for model validation?
+θ~N(0,σ2)

+Cox proportional hazard

+It also might be appropriate to use a survival model to analyse the data.
+One option that came up at lab meeting is to fit both models (Cox and binomial) and compare the two model fits.
+It would be great to discuss this on Monday.

 Issues